robert-b-clarke/nre-darwin-py/README.rst

 Getting started
 ---------------

-Firstly you need to register for Darwin access, you can do this via National Rail Enquires `developer site <http://www.nationalrail.co.uk/46391.aspx>`_.
+You will need to register for Darwin access, you can do this via National Rail Enquiries `developer site <http://www.nationalrail.co.uk/46391.aspx>`_.

 Basic usage
 -----------